-The Sync Sources page displays the sync settings for all consoles and router racks that have been added to H20's client database.
+The Sync Sources page displays the sync settings for all consoles and router cores that have been added to H20's client database.
 If the console being configured does not exist in the client list on the left of the screen it should be added to the client database from the Manage Clients page (See H20 User Guide for more information).
-On the sync page, select any console or rack from the clients list on the left to view their sync settings on the right.
-The right hand side of the screen acts the same as the Main PC Application, displaying the currently locked source, allowing the sources in the sync priority list to be changed and providing a "reset to first" function.
-Changes made via H20 are reflected in the Main PC Application on the console they affect.
-Likewise, any subsequent changes made locally will be reflected by
+On the sync page, select any console or core from the clients list on the left to view their sync settings on the right.
+The right hand side of the screen acts the same as the main application, displaying the currently locked source, allowing the sources in the sync priority list to be changed and providing a 'reset to first' function.
+Changes made via H20 are reflected in the main application on the console they affect.
+Likewise, any subsequent changes made locally will be reflected by H20.